anishtr4/Infobox-Plugin/README.md

 Infobox Plugin
 ==============

-Highly customizable ligh weight pop up plugin
+Highly customizable light weight pop up plugin

 you can use either with "jquery ui" library to get extra aniamtion effect on pop up or else you can also use only with "jquery" library
 Any one who knows basic javascript or jquery can easily use this plugin